eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 You can also set up automatic copybook retrieval from the mainframe to download copybooks from mainframe data sets to your workspace.

-**Note:** Ensure that you do not have the [Secure Credentials Store plug-in for Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-scsplugin/) enabled before you use this feature.

 **Follow these steps:**

-1. Ensure that you have a [Zowe CLI z/OSMF profile](https://docs.zowe.org/stable/user-guide/cli-configuringcli.html) configured, with credentials defined.
+1. Ensure that you have a [Zowe Explorer profile](https://docs.zowe.org/stable/user-guide/ze-profiles/) configured, with credentials and a connection URL defined.
 2. Open the **Extensions** tab, click the cog icon next to **COBOL Language Support** and select **Extension Settings** to open the COBOL Language Support extension settings.
 3. Switch from **User** to **Workspace**.
 4. Under **Cpy-manager: Paths-dsn**, list the names of any number of partitioned data sets on the mainframe to search for copybooks.
 The data sets are searched in the order they are listed, so if two data sets contain a copybook with the same member name, the one from the data set higher on the list is downloaded.
-5. Under **Profile**, enter the name of your Zowe CLI z/OSMF profile.
+5. Under **Profile**, enter the name of your Zowe Explorer profile.
 6. Open a program or project.
    All copybooks used in the program or project which are not stored locally are downloaded from the mainframe data sets that you specified in step 3.
    Copybook support features are now enabled.